R1ck77/clojure-ga/README.md

 # clojure-ga

-A Clojure library designed to ... well, that part is up to you.
+WIP for a Clojure library to solve a problem using a GA approach.

+Also part of an ongoing exercise to do TDD in Clojure.

 ## Usage